mseemann/js-restful-express/README.md

 ## Supported Return Types

-So far we have seen that all servcie methods are synchronous.
+So far we have seen that all service methods are synchronous.
 You can return simple javascript types or complex objects.
 If you simply return a boolean, number, string these values will be returned as text/plain. null or undefined are returned as text/plain if no HttpResponse-object is injected in the service method (in this case you have full control what should be returned to the client).
 If you returns a complex object the result will be send as application/json.